AyushJain2480/Snake-game/README.md

 grows longer, making the game increasingly difficult.
-The user controls the direction of the snake's head (up, down, left, or right), and the snake's body follows.
+The user controls the direction of the snake's head (up, down, left, or right), and the snake's body follows and press space bar to pause .